citysciencelab/cut-mobilities-of-care-masterportal/doc/config.js.md

 # config.js

-The `config.js` holds Masterportal configuration not directly related to UI or layers.
+The `config.js` contains Masterportal configuration not directly related to UI or layers.
 For example, paths to other configuration files belong here.
 This file is usually placed next to the `index.html` and `config.json` files.

 In the following, all configuration options are described.
 For all configuration options of type `object`, further nested options are linked and described in detail after the main table.
 You may also refer to **[this config.js example file](https://bitbucket.org/geowerkstatt-hamburg/masterportal/src/stable/portal/master/config.js)**.